MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/defender-for-office-365-migration-guide.md

 > [!IMPORTANT]
 > Before you switch your MX records, verify that the following settings are not enabled on the inbound connector from the protection service to Microsoft 365.
 Typically the connector will have one or more of the following set:
 >
-> - **and require that the subject name on the certificate that the partner uses to authenticate with Office 365 matches this domain name** (*RestrictDomainsToCertificate*)
+> - `and require that the subject name on the certificate that the partner uses to authenticate with Office 365 matches this domain name` (*RestrictDomainsToCertificate*)
-> - **Reject email messages if they aren't sent from within this IP address range** (*RestrictDomainsToIPAddresses*)
+> - `Reject email messages if they aren't sent from within this IP address range` (*RestrictDomainsToIPAddresses*)
 >
-> If either of these settings is turned on, all mail delivery to your domains will fail after you switch the MX records.
+> If either of these settings is turned on, and the connector type is `Partner`, all mail delivery to your domains will fail after you switch the MX records.
 You need to disable these settings before you continue.
+If the connector is an on-premises connector used for Hybrid, you may want to check for a separate partner connector as well - but there is no need to modify the on-premises connector.

 When you're ready, do the following steps: